-The host you specify as [managing machine host] displays under the Navigation Area as the first host name under the list of hosts that can be managed.
+The host you specify as [managing machine host] displays under the Navigation Area as the first name under the list of hosts that can be managed.
 This host is also used to load the Web-based System Manager user preference file (\$HOME/WebSM.pref).
-Using the -host argument displays the console to the machine you are using, but uses the preferences file of the remote host you specify (see "Preference Files" on page 18).
+Using the -host argument displays the console to the machine you are using, but uses the preferences file of the remote host you specify (see "Preference Files" on page 21).

 Note: Any target host to be managed by Web-based System Manager must have the Web-based System Manager server installed and configured.
-See "Configuring Web-based System Manager in Client-Server Mode" on page 8 for more information.
+See "Enabling Client-Server Mode" on page 6 for more information.